Experiment design for controlled partially observed fractional diffusion process: Introduction

 On the other hand, large sample asymptotic properties (the consistency and the asymptotical normality) of the Maximum Likelihood Estimator (MLE) with the fractional noise \cite{cheridito,Klep02a,Coutin,BK10,Lototsky} have been got enough attention.

 Some models of the experiment design with the fractional noise have been studied by Brouste, Cai, Kleptsyna and Popier \cite{BC13,BKP10b,BKP10}.
-However, all these works have one thing in common: the optimal input does not depend the unknow parameters, so it is very easy to obtain directy the Maximum Likelihood Estimator.
-In this paper, even some technical methods will be the same of the pevious works, but the calculation is more complicated and the most important we will deal with the problem that: the input will depend on the parameter.
-A two-step estimation will be presented.
+In these works the optimal input what we have found does not depend the unknow parameters, that is to say it is very easy to obtain directly the Maximum Likelihood Estimator.
+In this paper, even some technical methods will be the same of the pevious works, we will consider the situation of complex-valued equation and in this case we will meet a very different problem in the estimation procedure: the optimal input will depend on the parameter.
+In this sense, we will use one-step procedure of estimation using the Newton-Raphson method.

 The paper falls into four parts.
 In this introduction, we state our models and then we will give our main results in the second part.
-In the third part,we will try to do some transformation of the models and present the Newton-Raphon method.
-The proofs of two lemmas will be end all our works.
+In the third part,we will try to do some transformation of the models and present the Newton-Raphson method.
+The proofs of two lemmas will end all our works.